tiny8877/okta.github.io/_source/_authentication-guide/genericoidc/index.md

 ## Use the Generic OIDC IdP for Sign-In

-There are four primary ways to kick off the sign-in with the Generic OIDC IdP flow.
+There are two primary ways to kick off the sign-in with the Generic OIDC IdP flow.

 **HTML Link**